Enron: Products

 Enron traded in more than 30 different products, including oil and LNG transportation, broadband, principal investments, risk management for commodities, shipping / freight, streaming media, and water and wastewater.
 Products traded on EnronOnline in particular included petrochemicals, plastics, power, pulp and paper, steel, and weather risk management.
 Enron was also an extensive futures trader, including sugar, coffee, grains, hogs, and other meat futures.
-At the time of its bankruptcy filing during December 2001, Enron was structured into seven distinct business units.
+At the time of its bankruptcy filing in December 2001, Enron was structured into seven distinct business units.